How the Cherokee Sheriff’s Office turns overdose data into actionable intelligence

 The above image contains notional data.

 Peregrine automates overdose reporting and analysis by populating dashboards, which update in real time as new information is added to the source spreadsheet.
-Users can filter the dashboards by data points such as date range, victim age, substance, agency, and fatality status — even when the data comes from an unstructured source, such as the spreadsheet’s free text field.
+Even when the source includes unstructured data, such as the spreadsheet’s free text field, users can filter the dashboards by data points such as:

 The above images contain notional data.

-Where the CSO and CMANS previously struggled to visualize and analyze its overdose data, analysts can now easily extract actionable insights from it to inform targeted intervention strategies.
+Where the CSO and CMANS previously struggled to visualize and analyze overdose data, analysts can now extract actionable insights to inform targeted intervention strategies.
+Once overdose data became searchable, filterable, and visual, CSO personnel could begin spotting patterns that were difficult to see in a spreadsheet.

-For example, when Peregrine indicated that a heroin overdose hotspot was developing in a grocery store parking lot, Harris inferred that there might be a drug dealer nearby.
+For example, when a Peregrine dashboard showed a heroin overdose hotspot developing in a grocery store parking lot, Harris inferred that there might be a drug dealer nearby.
 She consulted CMANS’s drug tips to see if she was right.

 "We focused our efforts and identified a potential heroin distributor nearby," Harris said.
 "Subsequently, the dealer was arrested, and this single arrest had a direct impact on the amount of heroin overdoses in that area."